Wish Dragon

-Wish Dragon is a 2021 animated fantasy comedy film written and directed by Chris Appelhans.
+Wish Dragon is a 2021 animated fantasy comedy film written and directed by Chris Appelhans in his directorial debut.
 The film stars Jimmy Wong, John Cho, Constance Wu, Natasha Liu Bordizzo, Jimmy O. Yang, Aaron Yoo, Will Yun Lee, and Ronny Chieng.
 Jackie Chan produced the film and voiced Cho's role in the Chinese Mandarin version.
-It tells the story about a college student named Din Song, who encounters a teapot inhabited by a dragon named Long, who has the power to grant three wishes.
+It tells the story about a college student named Din Song (Wong), who encounters a teapot inhabited by a dragon named Long (Cho), who has the power to grant three wishes.

 Wish Dragon was released theatrically in China on January 15, 2021, and on Netflix internationally on June 11, 2021.
-A sequel is currently in the works with Appelhans returning as writer.
+The film received mixed to positive reviews from critics.
+A sequel is set to be released in Summer 2027 with Appelhans returning as writer.